 By providing your audience with good quality content, you are able to get to know them better; this supplements the initial research taken before the strategy was created.
 On social media platforms, there is a two-way channel between customers and the organisations that they are loyal to, allowing feedback.
 This means that a brand is able to make the content ever more relevant to their audience.
 However, be aware that those interactions can be seen by other members of the audience and can be as damaging as they can be helpful; how queries and complaints are dealt with is another way of transmitting content, perhaps more important than praise.

 Customers are not the only audience that content engages, and members of the media community should not be overlooked.
 By consistently creating relevant and good quality content, customers will not be the only ones talking.
 It could allow bloggers and writers to discuss themes and values you touch on.
-In addition, they could mention your products and services themselves too.
+In addition, they could mention your products and services themselves, reaching new people in their network and possibly even giving a link back to your site.
 Thus you are able to reach previously hidden audiences by appealing to who your audience also reads.

 Having a clearly set out a strategy means that not only is content relatively easy to implement, it is also simple to measure.
 Objectives can be set that are specific and easily analysed to see what is working well and what isn't.
 Feedback from social media is only one way of doing this.
-Analytics show how many visits a website receives, and from where.
+Using website analytics, such as Google Analytics, shows you how many visits your website receives, and from where.
 This shows how successful certain elements of the strategy have been.
 A particular storyline may have encouraged a huge amount of views, but if those views correspond with a drop in sales, it suggests that the wrong audience was picking up on your content.
-Thus content strategy is also important as it not only helps to promote an organisation, but also shows where the marketing falls down, allowing it to be changed and adapted.
+Thus the content strategy is also important as it not only helps to promote an organisation but also shows where the marketing falls down, allowing it to be changed and adapted.

 Need help with your content strategy?
 Contact Mackman today on 01787 388038 or email email@example.com to speak to one of our friendly customer service team.